 MTV and Black Hollywood power couple Angela Bassett and Courtney B.Vance’s Bassett Vance Productions teamed up to bring us One Thousand Years of Slavery - The Untold Story, a four-part limited series that plans to uncover the truth of a 1,000-year story of slavery all around the world.
 From Africa to the Caribbean and New Orleans to Istanbul, the series explores the kind of long-lasting impact that slavery has had on individuals and society.

-One Thousand Years of Slavery airs on Monday, Feb.
-7 at 8PM on the Smithsonian Channel.
+One Thousand Years of Slavery is available to stream on the Smithsonian Channel website.

 Profiled: The Black Man

 Tina Knowles and Discovery+ bring Profiled: The Black Man, a four-part series that strives to show the difficulties Black men have faced in the past and during present-day.
 The documentary will also celebrate and highlight the triumphs and resilience of Black men through commentary, real-life testimony and historical footage.

 Profiled: The Black Man is available to watch on Prime Video.

 There are many organizations that work to preserve the very history we learn about throughout Black History Month.
 Other charities ensure that your dollars will support the continued advancement of the Black community, fostering the next generation of America’s barrier breakers and history makers.